LTLA/BiocWorkflow2015/converted/workflow.md

 ```

 Annotated features that flank the region of interest are also reported.
-The description for each feature is similarly formatted but with an extra `[DISTANCE]` field,
+The description for each feature is formatted as described above but with an extra `[DISTANCE]` field,
     representing the distance (in base pairs) between that feature and the region.
 By default, only flanking features within 5 kbp of each region are considered.